ericomelosilva/nvim/templates/typst_article.typ

 #ref(
   "1",
-  "Smith, J. and Doe, A.",
+  "Daubechies, I.",
-  "An Important Paper on Something",
+  "Ten Lectures on Wavelets",
-  "Journal of Examples",
+  "SIAM",
-  "2023"
+  "1992"
 )

 #ref(
   "2",
-  "Johnson, B. et al.",
+  "Mallat, S.",
-  "Another Significant Contribution",
+  "A Wavelet Tour of Signal Processing",
-  "Nature Reviews",
+  "Academic Press",
-  "2024"
+  "2008"
 )

-// Note: For actual use, one would typically use Typst's bibliography
+// Note: For actual use, use Typst's bibliography
 // management with a .bib file:
 // #bibliography("references.bib")